Do you have itchy fingers after acrylic nails the very first night or day after you get them done?

 But for now, go ahead and work on your uncontrollable acrylic nail itch so it does not bother you anymore.

 When you are ready for a new safer nail extension alternative, go back to this article to learn about it.

 If your nails also hurt or sore after your get acrylics the same day, then the pain or sore is caused by other factors and you will know why your nails hurt or sore a few hours after you have acrylics put on

-One seemingly harmless product that could cause your cuticles to itch.
+The one seemingly harmless product that could cause your cuticles to itch.
 If you cut or trim your cuticles, they could be itchy if you use some kind of cuticle remover or softener.
 This chemical must be washed off your cuticles completely.
 Otherwise, it will cause your cuticles to itch.
-This article is a must read if you use any cuticle remover or softener product on your nails.
+This article is a must-read if you use any cuticle remover or softener product on your nails.

 Putting acrylics on your nails is great to make them the same length or same shape so you can have the best-looking set of nails.
 Applying acrylics on natural nails can cause some discomfort or pain right after you get it. because of the solidification of acrylics.

 This acrylic solidification will put stress on the nails by squeezing or warping the natural nails and temporarily change their normal shapes.
 This deformation will cause pain in your nails after you have acrylics.
 Learn more about why acrylic nails hurt after you get your nails done here.